sharkannon/LinkOverflow/README.md

 * python-boto (2.25.0 tested)

 ##Assumptions
-I've had to make some assumptions based on my understanding of how Django works and installs.
+I've had to make some assumptions based on my understanding of how Django works and installs:

 1. The application will be packaged in a .zip file called linkoverflow.zip.
 2. You created the site by using (Or use the same structure it generates):
 ```